Skip to main content

 How a Public Adjuster Helps

 A licensed Public Adjuster works exclusively for the policyholder — not the insurance company.
-For business interruption claims, a Public Adjuster will prepare the claim using the correct insurance industry formula, document all continuing expenses and extra expenses, establish the proper period of restoration, and negotiate directly with the insurer to maximize your recovery.
+For business interruption claims, a Public Adjuster can prepare the claim using the correct insurance industry formula, document continuing expenses and extra expenses, establish a proper period of restoration, and negotiate directly with the insurer on your behalf.
 Because these claims involve complex financial calculations and policy-specific language, professional representation can make a significant difference in the final settlement.

 Get Help With Your Business Interruption Claim